Dental Crowns West Palm Beach

 The Dental Crown Process

 There are a variety of materials that can be used to fabricate dental crowns, and the exact material used is determined by the goal of your particular clinical treatment.
-Here are some of the most common types of crowns Dr. Mihran Asinmaz uses: all-ceramic (no metal), porcelain-fused-to-metal (either gold or zirconia substructure with porcelain layering), and gold.
+The most common types of crowns Dr. Mihran Asinmaz uses are all-ceramic (no metal) and gold.

 The last step is to return to our office to have your final crown placed.
 After removing your temporary one, we will cement your dental crown over the tooth and check your bite.
 If any minor adjustments are needed, we will make them at this point.
 Otherwise, the process is complete!